Bairdo/faucetTutorial/vlan_tutorial.rst

     as_ns host7 ping 192.168.3.8

-Now let's apply the configuratin, send SIGHUP singnal to reload the configuration file.
+Now let's apply the configuration, send SIGHUP signal to reload the configuration file.

 .. code:: console